Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 The second step in generating your SCI score is deciding your functional unit.
 Your choice of functional unit describes how your application scales.
 First, you decide on your functional unit, your choice of `R`.
 Then you calculate how much `C` is emitted per unit of `R`.

-For instance if your application scales by User then pick a functional unit of User.
+For instance, if your application scales by User then pick a functional unit of User.

 You MUST use a consistent choice of `R` across all the components in your software boundary.